13-14 Mai, 2018

 - I have a vision around ecological intelligence.
 This includes the basic principles of the deep ecology movement, that is, human beings are not the masters of the universe, but rather a piece in the infinite mosaic of beings.
 I’m no better than I cockroach myself, I only have different strengths.

-- I stand for freedom, cultural diversity, multiple languages, multiple citizenships, tolerance, self organisation, self determination, and the right of people to live wherever on earth they please.
-I don’t believe in borders, or centralistic states.
+- I stand for cultural diversity, multiple languages and citizenships, self organisation, self determination, and our right to live wherever on earth we please.
+I don’t believe in borders, or centralist states.
 I envision a union of social, and ecologically intelligent, self organized regions within a European Republic, and, some time, a World Republic.
-Here’s an example.
-If you feel Spanish, also if you live in Catalonia, you have Spain as official country.
-No one will take that away from you.
-You can live wherever you want, with 1, 2 or N passports, you can be who you are, you can speak the language you want, and what you want.
-What is so wrong about Republican Catalans having an additional official country called Catalonia, where they can live in freedom and peace and respect for their cultural diversity?
+If you feel Spanish, and you live in Catalonia, you have Spain as official country: No one will take that away from you.
+You can live wherever you want, with 1, 2 or N passports, you can be who you are, you can speak the language you want, and be who you want to be.
+What is so wrong about Republican Catalans having an additional official country called Catalonia, where they can live in freedom and peace and respect for cultural diversity?
 Republican Catalans want to extend rights, and extend freedom for everyone.
 All people win!
-Smaller countries within a united European Union are more adaptable, and less arrogant than traditional national states, which are an inheritance of a past driven by war.
-We have an opportunity to build a more social, ecological, regionally oriented European Republic.
+Smaller countries within a united European Union are more adaptable, and less arrogant than old national states, which are an inheritance of a past driven by war.
+We have an opportunity to build a more social, ecological, regionally oriented European Republic of the regions.

 The tweets from 2012 contain a lot of truth, and valid criticism against a corrupt Spanish system, which doesn’t accept criticism, or suggestions of radical reform away from corruption and self complacency.
 They also express the legitimate frustration most Catalans felt back then, and feel today more than ever, after the conservative party PP violated the Estatut agreements between Catalonia and Spain on 2010, and after Spain continued violating civil rights over and over until today, with a growing trend.